 - Adaptational Heroism: Animated adaptations, mainly the Justice League, show Etrigan as very abrasive (and a bit bloodthirsty), but still retaining heroic qualities.

 - In continuities where Etrigan is a true demon, not merely a construct of Merlin's, he's depicted as at least a prince of Hell.
 While he was under the pen of Garth Ennis, he was briefly king of it.

 - Badass Normal: Jason Blood is no pushover either.
 Blood was briefly a member of the Justice League, and while he did invoke Etrigan once out of desperation, he was a member for his own power, not for the Demon's.

 - Big Brother Bully: Etrigan was this to his brother Scapegoat.

 - The Big Guy: Usually when teaming up.

-- Bigger Bad: During the Day of Vengeance crossover, Etrigan was ultimately the one behind the scramble for control over The Spectre, though he apparently knew better than to try for control himself.
+- Bigger Bad: During the Day of Judgement crossover, Etrigan was ultimately the one behind the scramble for control over The Spectre, though he apparently knew better than to try for control himself.
 This resulted in Hal Jordan taking the role, and Etrigan getting to laugh at the demons who thought they could.

 - Blessed with Suck: Jason is thousands of years old, has witnessed the birth and fall of nations, traveled the world, and become a future seeing sorcerer.
 Oh...and he is forever bonded with a destructive demon from Hell that he doesn't get along with.
 At all.